 Six friends go on a hiking trip into the woods.
 That night as they make camp, Matt is abruptly attacked and killed by a creature and Gina left wounded.
 In the morning, they are found and granted shelter by Bill Talbot who lives in a cabin nearby.
 Two of the others hike to get help but are attacked by the creatures.
 As they tend the wounded Gina, Alice becomes suspicious of Talbot.
 He warns that Gina is infected and about to turn into something no longer human, urging that they should kill her before that happens.
 As night falls and the creatures come and Gina worsens, they try to decide whether what Talbot says can be trusted or not.

 Feral is a straightforward monster movie.
 Mark Young and co-writer Adam Frazier don’t complicate things too much – they have a twentysomething cast isolated in the woods and attacked by monsters.
-They keep the show fairly minimalist – a cast of seven, a good half of which are eliminated before even halfway through, the bulk of the show taking place in a cabin in the woods.
+They keep the show stripped to minimalist essentials – a cast of seven, a good half of which are eliminated before even halfway through, the bulk of the show taking place in a cabin in the woods.
 The monsters are generic and don’t even come with the benefit of any explanation of what they are.

 You could list easily a half-dozen other films that cycle through the same generic elements – I kept being reminded of the very similar but far less effective Animal (2014).
 Once Mark H. Young gets the characters contained in the cabin, he maintains proceedings with an accomplished level of tension and interplay between them – of not knowing whether Lew Temple can be trusted, of what the infection is or what has happened to the others.
 The film rides a more than reasonable rollercoaster of suspense during these scenes.